 Dissertation: In Local Hands: The Rise of Participatory Media

-Yale University, M.A., American Studies with a Concentration in Public Humanities, May 2013
+Yale University, M.A., American Studies with a Concentration in Public Humanities

 Exploring Humanities Data in R: Exploring Networks, Geospatial Data, Images and Texts.
 Taylor Arnold and Lauren Tilton.
 Springer 2015.

-'Recommending Photography'.
+'Knowledge Creation Through Recommender Systems'.
 Taylor Arnold, Peter Leonard, and Lauren Tilton.
 Digital Scholarship in the Humanities.
 Special Issue on DH2016.
-Proposal accepted.
-Full article under Review.
+2017.

 'Uncovering Latent Metadata in the FSA-OWI Photographic Archive'.
-Laura Wexler, Stacey Maples, and Taylor Arnold.
+Taylor Arnold, Stacey Maples, Lauren Tilton and Laura Wexler.
 Digital Humanities Quarterly.
-Forthcoming.
+Vol 11 No 2.
+2017.